refinedev/refine/documentation/versioned_docs/version-1.0.xx/api-references/components/basic-views/show.md

 ### `recordItemId`

-`<Show>` component reads the `id` information from the route by default. `recordIdItem` is used when it cannot read from the URL (when used on a custom page, modal or drawer).
+`<Show>` component reads the `id` information from the route by default. `recordItemId` is used when it cannot read from the URL (when used on a custom page, modal or drawer).

 ```tsx
 import { useState } from "react";